phonegap-build/docs-en/configuring/config_file_element.md

 # Config File Elements

 PhoneGap Build aims to take away the pains of configuring SDKs and compiling native applications so you can focus on writing great code.
 As part of this, we obfuscate management of the platform configuration files -- namely your [Android Manifest](http://developer.android.com/guide/topics/manifest/manifest-intro.html) and your [iOS Property List](https://developer.apple.com/library/iOS/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html).
 We configure these files based on the preferences you specify in your app's config.xml file.
 However, the specifications of these xml files are constantly changing, and it would be impossible for us to expose all of the possible configurations through the use of simple preferences.
-So for those cases that we haven't covered, you can contribute xml directly to your Android Manifest and iOS Propertly List files, via the `gap:config-file` element (beta feature).
+So for those cases that we haven't covered, you can contribute xml directly to your Android Manifest and iOS Propertly List files, via the `config-file` element (beta feature).

-The `gap:config-file` spec is based on the [config-file element in PhoneGap's plugin.xml spec](http://docs.phonegap.com/en/3.3.0/plugin_ref_spec.md.html#Plugin%20Specification_config_file_element), though has a slightly different implementation.
+The `config-file` spec is based on the [config-file element in PhoneGap's plugin.xml spec](http://docs.phonegap.com/en/3.3.0/plugin_ref_spec.md.html#Plugin%20Specification_config_file_element), though has a slightly different implementation.
 It supports the following attributes:

 * **`platform`**: currently supported values are `ios` (Info.plist) and `android` (AndroidManifest.xml)
 * **`parent`**: on iOS this will be the plist key you wish to modify; on android this will be an xpath string resolving to the parent of the xml element inside of which your xml will be injected